Skip to content

 In 2026, technical SEO is more important than ever.
 Websites are more complex (JavaScript frameworks, SPAs, PWAs), Google is more demanding (Core Web Vitals as a ranking factor), and the competition isn't sleeping.

-This checklist contains 50+ points divided into 7 categories.
+This checklist contains 50+ points divided into 7 categories — in practice, the same order we work through a site in our own audits, not a list assembled at random.
 You can use it for a self-audit or as a starting point for a professional SEO audit.
+We hold our own site to the same standard — a few sections down, we show exactly which items.

 1. Crawlability — Can Google Reach Your Pages?